 Unit cost can be challenging for students who need life skills math

 First, I present a pack of items the student likes (4 pack of Muscle Milk for this student).
 Use a Jamboard to show a 4 pack and the price of the 4 pack (photo on left).
 Then I “pull out” the 4 individual bottles and divide the $8 among the bottles to show $2 for each bottle.
-Finally, I have the student shop for packs of items at a grocery store or Amazon and compute the price for 1 item using a mildly scaffolded handout.
+Here are links to a FB Reel and a YouTube video showing how this works.